cogeometry/cogeometry/writing.md

 These are notes of a talk that I gave in the London number theory study group on Stratas of the $$\rm{Bun}_G$$ stack, studying $$G$$-torsors on the Fargues-Fontaine curve.

-# Preprints & Publications

-### Functions on Irreducible Components of the Emerton-Gee Stack

-<a href="https://arxiv.org/abs/2306.00141">Link to the arxiv</a>